What Is Denzel Washington's Net Worth and Salary?

 Washington established himself as a leading man in films like "Mo' Better Blues" (1990), "Philadelphia" (1993), "Inside Man" (2006), and the "The Equalizer" trilogy (2014–2023).
 He also marked his presence on Broadway, debuting in "Checkmates" (1988) and winning a Tony Award for Best Actor in a Play for the revival of "Fences" (2010), a play he later directed and starred in for its film adaptation.

 Below is a list of 10 salaries earned by Denzel from some of his most notable films.
-From these 10 films alone Denzel earned over $200 million ($203 million to be specific).
+From these ten films alone, Denzel earned over $200 million ($203 million to be specific).

 #10: Virtuosity (1995) – $7.5 million

-A science fiction film starring Washington and Russell Crowe, Denzel plays a former cop who was imprisoned for killing a man who killed his family.
-The film received mixed to negative reviews, although some maintain each of the actors pulled of award-winning performances.
+In this science-fiction film starring Washington and Russell Crowe, Denzel plays a former cop who was imprisoned for killing a man who murdered his family.
+The film received mixed to negative reviews, although some maintain each of the actors pulled off award-winning performances.
 Either way, Denzel received $7.5 million for his part in the film.

 #9: Courage Under Fire (1996) – $10 million